 What to expect in my first session?

-If you decide to commence counselling, our first counselling session will be a gentle introduction.
+If you decide to commence counselling, our first session will be a gentle introduction.
 It is an opportunity to talk about any concerns or anxieties you may have about the counselling process.
-There will be a ‘client well-being’ form to complete and we will discuss how we might work together.
-We will agree a working contract and you will have the opportunity to ask any questions.
-We will also discuss confidentiality.
+Prior to this session, I will email you some details about my working agreement, confidentiality and safe storing of data.
+We will take some time to discuss this and consider how we might work together and I will ask you to sign an agreement.
+We will also cover any technical issues or problems that may arise from working online/telephone.

 How do you maintain confidentiality?